How would I find the best running shoes?

 The Shape of Your Foot

-The measurement of your feet isn't the only important factor when trying to buy the best running shoes.
+The measurement of your feet isn’t the only important factor when trying to buy the best running shoes.
 You should also consider the condition of your feet.
-There are many recommended types of running shoes, but it's important to understand which one is best for your feet.
+There are many recommended types of running shoes, but it’s important to understand which one is best for your feet.
 People with level feet should buy shoes that offer greater support.
+Read more about the best shoe brands for plantar fasciitis.
 To determine if your feet are low curved, inspect your footprint after you get out the shower.
 A wide straight footprint indicates you have low angled feet.

 Finally, you need to consider where you will use your shoes.
 Some footwear is designed for roads and are generally light and adaptable and can balance out your feet while you run.
 Shoes that are made for off-road courses offer greater stability and are normally stronger.